Twist333d/omni-claude/docs/feature-scoping/0-2-0/evals-tbd.md

 ### Summary
 Performance of a RAG system is typically measured by:
-- end-to-end performance (i.e. how good does the overal system perform?)
+- end-to-end performance (i.e. how good does the overall system perform?)
 - retrieval performance (i.e. how relevant are retrieved results?)

 ### Approaches